Otep: Generation Doom (2015–2017)

-Kult 45 (2018–present)
+Kult 45, The God Slayer and Shamaya's retirement (2018–2024)

 On May 2, 2018, Otep disclosed the album title and artwork for their eighth album, together with disclosing interviews about the content of the album.
-The official Napalm announcement read: "You can expect a complete and total mutiny of the senses on Kult 45," says Shamaya.
+The official Napalm announcement read: "You can expect a complete and total mutiny of the senses on Kult 45", says Shamaya.
 "That said, it's important for fans to know that this record is not just an indictment of Trump.
 The idea is rather to empower people to stand up and remind them this is our country and we have the power.
 It's primarily a rallying cry for people with common sense and good-natured patriots to rise up and know that we own this nation."

 "Although the album is produced well technically, lyrically, it's very raw.
-Musically, we explore different genres – we're trying to reach everyone.
+Musically, we explore different genres - we're trying to reach everyone.
 I don't want to be limited to one genre or to be anchored to a particular space where I can only reach certain political minds.
 It's important to me that I'm sending a clear and concise message to the Resistance - the people out there bending the barricades and fighting for justice is this country."